Roxanne Dryden-Edwards, MD

-Major depression, also often referred to as unipolar depression, is characterized by a combination of symptoms that last for at least two weeks in a row, including sad and/or irritable mood (see symptom list), that interfere with the ability to work, sleep, eat, and enjoy once-pleasurable activities.
+Major depression, also often referred to as unipolar depression, is characterized by a combination of symptoms that lasts for at least two weeks in a row, including sad and/or irritable mood (see symptom list), that interferes with the ability to work, sleep, eat, and enjoy once-pleasurable activities.
 Difficulties in sleeping or eating can take the form of excessive or insufficient of either behavior.
 Disabling episodes of depression can occur once, twice, or several times in a lifetime.

 Persistent depressive disorder, formerly referred to as dysthymia, is a less severe but usually more long-lasting type of depression compared to major depression.
 It involves long-term (chronic) symptoms that do not disable but yet prevent the affected person from functioning at "full steam" or from feeling good.
-Sometimes, people with dysthymia also experience episodes of major depression.
+Sometimes, people with persistent depressive disorder also experience episodes of major depression.
 This combination of the two types of depression often is referred to as double-depression.

 Bipolar disorder (manic depression)

 Another type of depression is bipolar disorder, which encompasses a group of mood disorders that were formerly called manic-depressive illness or manic depression.
-These conditions show a particular pattern of inheritance.
-Not nearly as common as the other types of depressive disorders, bipolar disorders involve cycles of mood that include at least one episode of mania or hypomania and may include episodes of depression as well.
+These conditions often show a particular pattern of inheritance.
+Not nearly as common as the other types of depressive illnesses, bipolar disorders involve cycles of mood that include at least one episode of mania or hypomania and may include episodes of depression, as well.
 Bipolar disorders are often chronic and recurring.
 Sometimes, the mood switches are dramatic and rapid, but most often they are gradual, in that they usually take place over several days, weeks, or longer.

 Symptoms of depression and mania

 Not everyone who is depressed or manic experiences every symptom.
-Some people experience a few symptoms and some many symptoms.
+Some people suffer from a few symptoms and some many symptoms.
 The severity of symptoms also varies with individuals.
-Less severe symptoms that precede the more debilitating symptoms are called warning signs.
+Less severe symptoms that precede the more debilitating symptoms are often called warning signs.

 - Feelings of hopelessness or pessimism